Provitaonline/geoportal/README.md

-# Starting a new project -- nothing to see here yet
+# Starting a new project -- nothing to see here yet.